Taiwan scrambles jets as 18 Chinese planes buzz during U.S. visit

 This week, the U.S. ambassador to the United Nations had lunch with Taiwan’s top envoy in New York.
 China’s U.N. mission said it had lodged “stern representations” over the meeting.

-Reporting by Yew Lun Tian in Beijing and Ben Blanchard in Taipei; Editing by Shri Navaratnam, Gerry Doyle, Simon Cameron-Moore and Kevin Liffey
+Reporting by Yew Lun Tian in Beijing and Ben Blanchard in Taipei; Additional reportnmg by David Brunnstrom and Idrees Ali in Washington; Editing by Kevin Liffey, Jonathan Oatis and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.